Provision Line Cards

 Figure 1.
 Provision Line Cards

-Cisco Optical Site Manager supports configuration and management of various NCS 1000 cards.
+Cisco Optical Site Manager supports configuration and management of line cards for these NCS 1000 devices.

-For detailed information about the supported cards, you can refer to the following topics:
+For detailed information about the supported cards, refer to these topics:

 Provision Pluggable Port Module